official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 that he had been speaking “in principle” about acting in self defence “if it were shown that Iraq had weapons of mass destruction which were capable of posing a threat to the

-179 Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
+[^179]: Minute Patey to Goulty, 25 March 2002, ‘Iraq: Military Action’.
-180 Letter Goldsmith to Hoon, 28 March 2002, [untitled].
+[^180]: Letter Goldsmith to Hoon, 28 March 2002, [untitled].

 476

-The Report of the Iraq InquiryUK”.181 He did not think that curtailed Lord Goldsmith’s “ability to offer an opinion about the legal position in due course”.
+UK”.[^181] He did not think that curtailed Lord Goldsmith’s “ability to offer an opinion about the legal position in due course”.
 Mr Hoon added in manuscript that he was “sure that we can discuss this further”.

-501. Mr Hoon told the Inquiry that the interview with Mr Dimbleby had been long and that he had been pushed “quite hard on legality”.182 He had been “trying quite hard not to answer any questions, and that’s quite difficult”.
+501. Mr Hoon told the Inquiry that the interview with Mr Dimbleby had been long and that he had been pushed “quite hard on legality”.[^182] He had been “trying quite hard not to answer any questions, and that’s quite difficult”.
 Mr Hoon added that Lord Goldsmith had not been “particularly concerned about the nature of my legal observation, I think he was more concerned that I might be, in effect, boxing him in when he came to write his